Approximate Bregman near neighbors in sublinear time: Beyond the triangle inequality: Computing a rough approximation

-\begin{proof} By Lemma \ref{ringsep}, Lemma \ref{improvedRing}, Lemma \ref{ringstorage} and Lemma \ref{ringsearch}.
-Note that we are slightly abusing notation in Lemma \ref{improvedRing}, in that the separating ring obtained there is not empty of points of $P$ as originally stipulated.
+\begin{proof} The query time is bounded by the depth of the tree, which is bounded in Lemma \ref{ringsep} .
+That we can construct a ring of our desired thickness at each step in reasonable expected time is guaranteed by \ref{improvedRing} .
+The space guarantee comes from Lemma \ref{ringstorage} and the quality of nearest neighbor obtained from our ring tree analyzed by Lemma \ref{ringsearch} .
+Note that we are slightly abusing notation in Lemma \ref{improvedRing}, in that the separating ring obtained there and which we use is not empty of points of $P$ as originally stipulated.
 However remember that if $\text{nn}_q$ is in the ring, then $\text{nn}_q$ repeats in \emph{both} children and cannot fall off the search path.
 Hence we can ``pretend'' the ring is empty as in our analysis in Lemma \ref{ringsearch}. \end{proof}